Application Process FAQs

 In addition to meeting the regular admission requirements, prospective international applicants must demonstrate proficiency in the English language by taking the Test of English as a Foreign Language (TOEFL).
 The TOEFL is not required for an applicant holding a degree from a U.S. college or university or whose native language is English.

-Q: What is the minimum score requirement for the TOEFL?
+Q: What is the minimum score requirement for the TOEFL and IELTS?

-The minimum score requirement is 79 (computer based).
+The minimum score requirement for TOEFL is 79 (computer based).
+The minimum score requirement for the IELTS is 6.5.

 Your online application must be submitted by 11:59 P.M.
 EST on the program deadline.
 Once your application arrives, your file is created.
 At that point, your admission specialist will add to your file any supplemental materials as they are received.
 These materials are then checked on your status page.
 Because of heavy volume, if you wait until near or on the deadline to submit your online application, it will take approximately two weeks for your file to be created and materials added to it.
 Do not expect to see activity regarding your status until two weeks after application submission.